Hannah Ashworth

 Hannah Ashworth (also Osborne) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Emma Rigby.
-Hannah first appeared on-screen on 30 September 2005 and her last appearance was on 12 February 2010.
+Hannah first appeared on-screen on 27 September 2005 and her last appearance was on 8 July 2024.
+It was announced on 8 November 2023 that she was to return after 13 years away for a number of episodes in early January, and was later announced to be making a permanent return.
+Hannah briefly returned for a short stint from 19 to 23 January 2024, before a permanent return on 26 April of the same year.
+Rigby quit the role once again, only one month after her permanent return, in June 2024.

 The character was in a controversial storyline in which she developed anorexia nervosa and bulimia nervosa.
 The storyline attracted much attention from the press and won much critical acclaim for the writing and Rigby's performance.
 It also featured Hannah's best friend, Melissa Hurst, dying as result of an eating disorder, which was a first for British soaps.
 Rigby won many different awards for her portrayal of the character, including Best Actress at the 2008 British Soap Awards.

 Creation

 Background

 The character of Hannah was part of a new family unit which was cast in the show called the Ashworths, who moved into the Hunter family's old home.
 Her parents are Neville and Suzanne and brothers Rhys and Josh.
 Hannah's storylines are initially fairly lighthearted, because while Hannah was supposed to be 16, actress Emma Rigby was herself still 15 and therefore subject to the UK child employment laws which limited her availability for filming.